atoptima/Coluna.jl/docs/src/man/decomposition.md

 @dantzig_wolfe_decomposition
 ```

-These are the methods to set additional information to the decomposition (multiplcity and optimizers) :
+These are the methods to set additional information to the decomposition (multiplicity and optimizers) :

 ```@docs
 getmaster